The Merge Divided Roads tool merges road segments that are parallel along a significant distance into one center line.

 - Understand the nature of the output features.
 Merged features will take the attribution, including z- and m-values, from only one of the parent features.
 All output features, even if they are unmerged, may undergo some line simplification during the merge process.
 The tolerance for this simplification is one-tenth the Merge Distance parameter value.

-Consider resolving conflicts for parallel trending features.
+- Consider resolving conflicts for parallel trending features.
 There may be areas on your map where you want to retain multiple features, but they are too close to be symbolized and displayed clearly at your output scale.
 Consider running the Resolve Road Conflicts tool to displace graphically conflicting roads apart.
-If you will run both tools on the same road collection, it is advisable to run the Merge Divided Roads tool prior to the Resolve Road Conflicts tool.
+If you will run both tools on the same road collection, it is recommended that you run the Merge Divided Roads tool prior to the Resolve Road Conflicts tool.